-- Another says that AFCA can decide the lender take a particular course of action on a default judgement: Rule D.2.1(h).
+- Another says that AFCA can decide that the lender must take a particular course of action on a default judgement, specifically not enforcing it: Rule D.2.1(h).

 - Yet another says that AFCA must exclude a dispute already dealt with by another court unless the person had requested a stay of execution for financial hardship reasons and the lender had refused the hardship request: Rule C.1.2(d).

-In this case, Dennis had asked the lender and was refused.
+In this case, Dennis had asked the lender for hardship and was refused.

 Dennis instructed the solicitor to lodge in AFCA on his behalf.
 We had to have regard to AFCA’s Operational Guidelines on how they approach this situation (at page 43).
 These say that Dennis would need to either: